-- 189. Minnesota Power has satisfied Minn.
-R. 7849.0120(A)(5). - B. A More Reasonable and Prudent Alternative to the Proposed Facility Has Not Been Demonstrated by a Preponderance of the Evidence on the Record, Considering Minn.
-R. 7849.0120(B). - 190.
-Minnesota Power's burden of proof is met by providing evidence establishing the needs and showing that the Minnesota Power Proposed Configuration of the HVDC Modernization Project is a reasonable and prudent way to satisfy the articulated needs.
-The burden falls on other parties to prove that any alternative they wish to sponsor is (i) sufficiently presented in the record to be considered and (ii) is more reasonable and prudent than Minnesota Power's proposal.
-In making its decision, the ALJ and the Commission "shall consider" only those alternatives for which "there exists substantial evidence on the record with respect to each of the criteria listed in part 7849.0120."
-This rule requires opponents of the Minnesota Power Proposed Configuration of the HVDC Modernization Project to establish existence and characteristics of a more reasonable and prudent alternative. - 191.
-Only when the proponent of an alternative demonstrates a "more reasonable and prudent alternative," will the applicant's proposal be denied certification.
-It is a party wants a particular alternative to be considered, that party must make sure that sufficient evidence is submitted to satisfy the Commission's requirement that "only those alternatives proposed before the close of the public hearing and for which there exists substantial evidence on the record with respect to each of the criteria listed in part 7849.0120" be considered.
-Item 186 - 192.
-Minnesota Power provided extensive discussion in the record that analyzed alternatives to the HVDC Modernization Project.
-Additionally, Minnesota Power provided extensive record evidence that the Minnesota Power Proposed Configuration is a
+- 186. The DOC-DER agreed that Minnesota Power "provided the required information regarding the efficient use of resources."219 - 187.
+The ATC alternative, whether an "alternative" or a "modification" under the law, would likewise make efficient use of resources, but without the long-term efficiencies anticipated by Minnesota Power's proposed configuration.220 - 6.
+A More Reasonable and Prudent Alternative to the Proposed Facility Has Not Been Demonstrated by a Preponderance of the Evidence on the Record, Considering Minn.
+R. 7849.0120(B) - 188.
+Minnesota Power's burden of proof is met by providing evidence establishing the need and showing that its proposed configuration of the HVDC modernization project is a reasonable and prudent way to satisfy the articulated need.
+The burden falls on other parties to prove that any alternative they wish to sponsor is: (i) sufficiently presented in the record to be considered; and (ii) more reasonable and prudent than Minnesota Power's proposal.
+The Judge and the Commission "shall consider" only those alternatives for which "there exists substantial evidence on the record with respect to each of the criteria listed in part 7849.0120."221 This rule requires opponents of the Minnesota Power proposed configuration of the project to establish existence and characteristics of a more reasonable and prudent alternative.222 - 189.
+Only when the proponent of an alternative demonstrates a "more reasonable and prudent alternative," will the applicant's proposal be denied certification.223 If a party wants a particular alternative to be considered, that party must make sure that sufficient evidence is submitted to satisfy the Commission's requirement that "only those alternatives proposed before the close of the public hearing and for which there exists substantial evidence on the record with respect to each of the criteria listed in part 7849.0120" be considered.224 - 190.
+The ATC alternative would not obviate the need for, or replace, Minnesota Power's modernization project in its entirety.
+Instead, the Arrowhead alternative proposes a different route and point-of-interconnection.